Ramadhani Brothers

 The Ramadhani Brothers are an acrobatic duo consisting of Fadhili Ramadhani and Ibrahim Jobu.
 The duo is from Dar es Salaam, Tanzania.
-They are first African talent who wins a competition of the AGT series, wins AGT:Fantasy League.

 They competed in Australia's Got Talent in 2022 and America's Got Talent in 2023.
-They won America's Got Talent: Fantasy League in 2024.
+They won America's Got Talent: Fantasy League in 2024, making them the first African talent to win a competition of the America's Got Talent series.

 Career

 The Ramadhani Brothers are known for being an acrobatic duo where Fadhili balances upside down on Ibrahim's head, often times while going up ladders or steps.

 Australia's Got Talent

 In 2022, the duo competed on the tenth season of Australia's Got Talent.
 They received the golden buzzer from judge Kate Ritchie and advanced to the final, where they finished as finalists.

 America's Got Talent

 In 2023, the duo auditioned for America's Got Talent during its eighteenth season.
 They progressed to the semi-finals, and then the finale where they finished in fifth place.